Ally Bank is the consumer banking division of Ally Financial, a Detroit-based company that ranks among the largest financial institutions in the US.

 Security is the top priority of any bank living in the digital space, and Ally is no different.

-Ally’s online security approach consists of anti-virus protection, firewalls to block unauthorized access, Transport Layer Security (TLS) encryption, and a two-step authentication process.
+Ally’s online security approach includes anti-virus protection, firewalls to block unauthorized access, Transport Layer Security (TLS) encryption, and a two-step authentication process.

 There’s also an online and mobile security guarantee that protects you against any liability if your account is compromised.
 And, of course, Ally Bank is FDIC-insured.